MichaelHaussmann/spil/README.md

 #
 ## Discussion

-- Human readable Identifier ("Natural Key") vs Generated Unique ID (UUID)
+- Human-readable Identifier ("Natural Key") vs Generated Unique ID (UUID)
 Using the Sid implies that the name of the item becomes its unique ID.
 While this has a huge advantage on readability and simplicity, it comes at a price.
 The biggest disadvantage is the locking of names.
 It becomes difficult to rename things.